Planet Pulse

 High-Res for Tropical Forests: Celebrating One Year of the NICFI Data Program

-Each quarter we publish a blog post highlighting the innovative ways participants in the NICFI Satellite Data Program are putting Planet data to work to help reduce and reverse tropical forest loss – whether that’s through government action, private sector adoption, or NGO coordination.
-This quarter, we are excited to once again highlight the actions of our users – and also to celebrate one year of the program and its impact to date.
+Each quarter we publish a blog post highlighting the innovative ways participants in the NICFI Satellite Data Program are putting Planet data to work to help reduce and reverse tropical forest loss - whether that’s through government action, private sector adoption, or NGO coordination.
+This quarter, we are excited to once again highlight the actions of our users - and also to celebrate one year of the program and its impact to date.
+In September 2020, the Norwegian Ministry of Climate and Environment awarded Kongsberg Satellite Services (KSAT), who, in partnership with Planet and Airbus, have since been providing comprehensive access to high-resolution satellite monitoring of the tropics to help reduce tropical deforestation and combat climate change.

 • The European Space Agency and Gisat presenting on how their team is combining the NICFI-Planet Basemaps with the SAR band of Sentinel-1 to improve deforestation detection and carbon mapping in the Amazon;